Bhabani Charan Bandyopadhyay: Establishment of the “Dharma Sabha”

 Being a conservative Hindu, Bhabani Charan wanted to prevent the breach between the old and new forms of religion in the society, taking sides with the former.
 He reprinted many scriptures in the form of ancient manuscripts with notes and glossary, on a kind of paper made of cotton pulp, and distributed them among the common people.
-He observed that the youth of the society were deviating from the proper conduct expected of a righteous Hindu, due to their English education at the Hindu College.
-So he wrote against this, and angered the student community.
-Later on these students made it big in the society, and Bhabani Charan's glorious deeds were not properly acknowledged.
+He thought many young people were deviating from the traditional expectations of the conduct of a Hindu, due to their English education at the Hindu College, and wrote on the subject arguing against deviation from traditional norms.

 The Dharma Sabha was founded on 17 January 1830.
-It was established to protest against Ram Mohan's initiative to abolish the Sati System, and he wrote fiercely against it.
-He was the Secretary of the Dharma Sabha, till death.
-In his Jeebancharit, it is mentioned that the common people were aware of the benefits brought to their country by the establishment of this Sabha.
+It was established to protest against Raja Ram Mohan Roy's initiative to abolish the Sati System, and he wrote fiercely against it.
+He was the Secretary of the Dharma Sabha, till his death.
 The chief objective of this Sabha was to prevent the law which would abolish the Sati System.
-It also aimed at restoring the traditional conservative religion, by over-powering the opinion of the atheist wayward Hindus.
-It was stated that if this Sabha was notified of the religious oppression received by others, it would do its best to fulfil their objectives.
-By establishing, the branches of the Dharma Sabha in many places, such as Dhaka, Patna, Danapur, Andul, etc., the interests of the religious minded people were safeguarded.
-A free school called Sil's Free College, was established to prevent the efforts of the clergymen, who were trying to misguide the Hindu boys on the pretext of teaching.
+It also aimed at establishing a more conservative form of Hinduism by overpowering the opinion of atheist and liberal Hindus.
+Many branches of the Dharma Sabha were established in many places, such as Dhaka, Patna, Danapur, Andul, etc., to safeguard the interests of the hyper-orthodox.
+A school called Sil's Free College was established to compete with clergymen-run schools.
 The Sabha also arranged a monthly allowance for the young, the old and the widows, particularly those, who failed to meet ends.